Michael Cardello IIIPartner

 From 2013 to 2016, Mr. Cardello served as the Special Referee to oversee the dissolution of a law firm and the wind up of its affairs.
 During his appointment, Mr. Cardello dealt with many legal issues and was successful in separating the law firm into two firms.
 On consent of the parties, he has presided over a trial on one unresolved issue related to the wind up which resulted in a settlement.
 He is currently appointed to a number of cases as Discovery Referee and Special Referee by Justices of the Supreme Court for the State of New York.

 Mr. Cardello is also approved by the Officer of Court Administration in the State of New York to serve as a Receiver and has been appointed by the Court as Receiver to oversee the dissolution and wind up of the affairs of businesses and for the collection of rents for commercial properties.
-Mr. Cardello currently serves as a Court Appointed Receiver for a 250,000 square foot office building that is the subject of a commercial foreclosure.
-He also mediates complex commercial litigation matters for cases pending in the Commercial Division of the Supreme Court of the State of New York.
+Mr. Cardello served as a Court Appointed Receiver for a 250,000 square foot office building that was the subject of a commercial foreclosure.
+He also mediates complex commercial litigation cases pending in the Commercial Division of the Supreme Court of the State of New York.

-Mr. Cardello is the Chair of the Federal Courts Committee and former Chair of the Commercial Litigation Committee of the Nassau County Bar Association.
-He is also a member of its Alternative Dispute Resolution and Judiciary Committees.
+Mr. Cardello is the former Chair of the Federal Courts Committee and the Commercial Litigation Committee of the Nassau County Bar Association.
+Mr. Cardello previously served on the Judiciary Committee of the Nassau County Bar Association and is also a member of its Alternative Dispute Resolution Committee.
 He is also the District Leader for the 10th Judicial District for the Commercial and Federal Section of the NYSBA.
 In addition, he is a participant at the Sedona Conference and also frequently lectures on mediation, discovery, trial practice, equipment and vehicle leasing issues and e-discovery.